neondatabase/neon/docs/sourcetree.md

 4. The newly created project should start indexing Postgres source code in C, as well as the C standard library.
 You may have to [configure the C compiler for the compilation database](https://www.jetbrains.com/help/clion/compilation-database.html#compdb_toolchain).
 5. Open the `Cargo.toml` file in an editor in the same project.
 CLion should pick up the hint and start indexing Rust code.
 6. Now you have a CLion project which knows about C files, Rust files.
 It should pick up Python files automatically as well.
+7. Set up correct code indentation in CLion's settings: Editor > Code Style > C/C++, choose the "Project" scheme on the top, and tick the "Use tab character" on the "Tabs and Indents" tab.
+Ensure that "Tab size" is 4.

 You can also enable Cargo Clippy diagnostics and enable Rustfmt instead of built-in code formatter.